 You’ll likely spend a chunk of your time inside the studio, so get fast 25mm & 45mm prime lenses (especially the M.Zuiko Pro f1.2 lenses, but the slower lenses will also do a sterling job).

-I’d also highly recommend the M.Zuiko 75mm f1.8 as a close up bokeh master.
-Furthermore, it’s takes razor sharp images to boot.
+I’d also highly recommend the M.Zuiko 75mm f1.8 as a close-up bokeh master.
+Furthermore, it takes razor-sharp images to boot.

 Zoom lenses will also do wonders, as you can zoom in and out according to your client’s preference.
 I’d recommend the f2.8 zooms (12-40mm/12-35mm) of either Olympus or Panasonic.

 And do not forget the lighting, as it plays a critical part in your output.
 Clients will need some shots under bright lights, so get one that can deliver 600 watts.

 You should also have flexible umbrellas that can reflect the light accurately, as some clients may need to lie down on a couch or bed for their shoot.

 Starting out in boudoir photography can be a bit scary.
 Just take it slowly and cautiously, and you will succeed.

 Do not bit off more than you can chew; wait until you progress in your style and technique, then you can move on to bigger things.

 Keep in mind that client privacy is of the utmost importance.
 Make sure you do not break their trust.